ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_045/Transcripts/Prose/gs045-1_ActInf GuestStream 045.1 ~ Ramstead & Albarracin The inner screen model of consciousness_transcript.md

 And therefore, it kind of has to go through the entire bulk of the system to infer itself into existence.

 43:55 _Mahault:_
-So there's a few hands up there on Google where you can see the people who share hand.
+So there's a few hands up there where you can see the people who share hand.
 Okay.
 So, Ali, I think you raised your hand first.

 44:10 _Ali:_
 Yes.